VarunSantosh/cli-based-sacred-games/README.md

 * It's called SACRED GAMES.
 * The game is not that tough and you can win it with luck or with your smartness.
+* Tools used to build this app is MacOS, IntelliJ.
+If possible i=use them for better experience.

 ## Goal
 The goal was to write a command line based role playing game.